Haflong

-Haflong is a town and headquarters of Dima Hasao district (formerly North Cachar Hills) in the state of Assam in India.
-It is the only hill station in Assam.
+Haflong is a town and the headquarters of the Dima Hasao district of the northeast Indian state of Assam.
+It is the only hill station in the state.

 Etymology

 Haflong is a Dimasa word meaning ant hill.

 Geography

 Haflong has a subtropical highland climate (Köppen climate classification Cwb), falling just short of a tropical savanna climate (Köppen climate classification Aw).
 In May 2022, Haflong witnessed torrential rainfall, recording the highest rainfall, up to 451 mm on 14 May 2022, as compared to the maximum 190 mm to 200 mm reported annually.